 The latest version of a full and constantly evolving guide to the history of St Mary’s, can be downloaded here:

-A good deal of research has been undertaken recently into the veterans remembered on St Mary’s World War I memorial.
+Research has been undertaken recently into the veterans remembered on St Mary’s World War I memorial.
 This has been published in 4 books which are available here.

 Hire the church